 Top 10 Aerosmith Songs

-'What It Takes'
+'What It Takes'From: 'Pump' (1989)

-'Back in the Saddle'
+'Back in the Saddle'From: 'Rocks' (1976)

 The opening song on the band's fourth album just cracked the Top 40, but it's another sturdy rocker built on a killer riff and a solid performance by the entire group.
 The sterling production ranks among the best in the group's catalog, even if the sound of horses, whips and Tyler yodeling may be a little too much in the end.
 But hurtling dangerously toward excess defined Aerosmith at this point.

 'I Don't Want to Miss a Thing'From: 'Armageddon: The Album' (1998)

 We get why you hate this song.
-Really -- the power chords, the giant-asteroid movie it comes from, the way Tyler loses control of his voice (and presumably his bowels) at the end of the song.
+Really – the power chords, the giant-asteroid movie it comes from, the way Tyler loses control of his voice (and presumably his bowels) at the end of the song.
 But here's the thing: It's a great song.
-Sure, anyone could have recorded 'I Don't Want to Miss a Thing' and had a hit.
+Sure, anyone could have recorded "I Don't Want to Miss a Thing" and had a hit.
 But Aerosmith racked up their only No. 1 with it.
 Well-played and well-deserved.

 'Janie's Got a Gun'From: 'Pump' (1989)

 Aerosmith's first charting single was originally released in 1973, when their debut album came out.
 It stalled at No. 59.
-Three years later, following the success of the 'Toys in the Attic' album, 'Dream On' was reissued and reached No. 6 this time, becoming the band's first Top 10 hit.
+Three years later, following the success of the Toys in the Attic album, "Dream On" was reissued and reached No. 6 this time, becoming the band's first Top 10 hit.
 It's since turned into one of the '70s most resilient power ballads and a perennial favorite among wishful strippers across the country.

-Like 'Dream On' (see No. 3 on our list of the Top 10 Aerosmith Songs), 'Walk This Way' boasts a twisted chart history.
-It was originally released as the second single from 'Toys in the Attic' in 1975 but went nowhere.
+Like "Dream On" (see No. 2 on our list of the Top 10 Aerosmith Songs), "Walk This Way" boasts a twisted chart history.
+It was originally released as the second single from Toys in the Attic in 1975 but went nowhere.
 Two years later, it was reissued and made it to the Top 10.
 It remains one of the band's best-ever songs, a knockout combination of elastic guitar riffing and tongue-twisting rhymes.